ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 Sand down any rough edges and surfaces from the cutting step, and wipe off sawdust to prepare for gluing.

 ---

 ### **5.2: Assemble the Drum Structure**

 #### **D1.
-Glue the rear baseplates together**
+Glue the rear base plates together**

-Use **wood glue** to glue the two identical rear baseplates together (they are 100% identical, just align the holes and glue together).
+Use **Wood Glue** to glue the two identical rear base plates together (they are 100% identical, just align the holes and glue together).
 Clamp securely or weigh down and let dry for several hours.
-You can also temporarily insert some 6mm bolts into the holes to ensure the two plates remain exactly aligned.
-Until the glue really starts to set, periodically check the plates to make sure no shifting has occurred - if so, re-align and clamp harder.
+You can also temporarily insert some 6mm bolts into the holes to ensure the the two plates remain exactly aligned.
+Until the glue really starts to set, periodically check the plates to make sure no shifting has occurred - If so, re-align and clamp harder.

 Leave the clamps and weight on for at least 6 hours.
 Let the glue fully cure for 24 hours before continuing past the gluing steps.

 <div align="center">
 <img src="images/Pictures/woodgluealloverback.jpg" width="350px" style="display: block; margin: 0 auto;">